I-Card and Community Library Card Information

 Overdue, Fine, and Fee Notices

-We do charge fines and fees for overdue items.
+We do charge fines and fees for overdue and lost items.
 Notices are sent via email to our patrons to remind them to return items; the schedule of notices is described below.
 Due date notices sent via email supersede the handwritten due date slip received at checkout.

 If you think you returned the book and have received a fine or fee in error, please contact the Circulation Desk, and we will work with you to address the issue.